 Ethics Information

 The protocol has been reviewed and approved by the Research Ethics Boards at the Centre for Addiction and Mental Health and the University Health Network and has been registered with ClinicalTrials.gov (NCT05607121).
 Informed consent will be obtained from all participants prior to engagement with study procedures and participants will be advised that they may withdraw their consent at any time without penalty.
-Compensation of $160 CAD and reimbursement for travel expenses will be provided for participation in the study..
+Compensation of $160 CAD and reimbursement for travel expenses will be provided for participation in the study.
+Participants will also be provided a list of possible clinical resources for them to seek evaluation and treatment.

 Sampling Plan